ujblockchain/html/README.md

 ## Getting Started

 To get started with these tutorials, simply navigate to the desired directory and open the `index.html` file in your web browser.

+## Video Tutorials

+For those who prefer to learn by watching videos, we have created a YouTube playlist that covers the same topics as these tutorials.
+You can access the playlist [here](hhttps://www.youtube.com/playlist?list=PLYAUzWboAWPjMefw3x970oGhjYv8njMM2).